bowendufe/Aiyagari_EGM/README.md

 It first list down the mehtod for basic aiyagari model with no labor supply.
 The method is then applied to model with labor supply.

-- aiyagari_optimized.jl is the main file containg all necessary codes to solve the model
+- aiyagari_optimized.jl is the main file containing all necessary codes to solve the model